Back to DOTScreener

 Montgomery v.
 Caribe Transport: The Ruling Explained

 The Supreme Court ruled 9-0, in an opinion by Justice Barrett, that the Federal Aviation Administration Authorization Act of 1994 does not preempt state-law claims that a freight broker negligently selected an unsafe motor carrier.
 C.H.
-Robinson — the broker that tendered the Caribe Transport load — lost its preemption motion on the merits.
-The case can now proceed in state court.
+Robinson — the broker that coordinated the Caribe Transport shipment — lost its preemption defense.
+The case now returns to federal district court for proceedings on the merits.

 The facts

 C.H.
-Robinson — one of the largest freight brokers in North America — tendered the load.
-Montgomery sued Robinson for negligent selection under Illinois state law.
-Robinson moved to dismiss on FAAAA preemption grounds.
+Robinson — one of the largest freight brokers in North America — had coordinated the shipment.
+Montgomery sued Robinson in federal district court for negligent selection.
+Robinson moved to dismiss on FAAAA preemption grounds and won.
 The Seventh Circuit affirmed dismissal.
 The Supreme Court granted certiorari and reversed.

 The reasoning